 Having someone you’ve worked with praise the job you did does wonders for showcasing your skills and industry authority.
 The best way to leverage praise is to get it in a testimonial format that you can use on your blog and portfolio.

 Getting testimonials can be tricky.
 Luckily, there are a few tips you can use to get great feedback without being annoying.
 The easiest way is to use a short survey that people can fill out at their convenience.
-Tools like Survey Monkey and these WordPress poll & survey plugins are perfect for gathering feedback to use as a testimonial for your work.
+Tools like Survey Monkey and other alternatives like these WordPress poll & survey plugins are perfect for gathering feedback to use as a testimonial for your work.

 Once you receive your testimonials, you can add them to your website.
 The simplest way would be to create a page for your testimonials, but there are also plugins available that can do a more professional job.
 Fortunately, we’ve written a guide on the whole process!